What is kataphatic theology?

 What the term names

-Kataphatic — from the Greek kataphatikos, affirmative — names a way of approaching the divine through what can be said and shown rather than through what cannot.
-Where the apophatic theologian works by via negativa — God is not this; God is not that — the kataphatic theologian works by via positiva: God is love, God is light, God is the burning bush, God is the figure on the icon, God is the felt presence in the eucharist.
+Kataphatic, from the Greek kataphatikos, affirmative, names a way of approaching the divine through what can be said and shown rather than through what cannot.
+Where the apophatic theologian works by via negativa, God is not this, God is not that, the kataphatic theologian works by via positiva: God is love, God is light, God is the burning bush, God is the figure on the icon, God is the felt presence in the eucharist.
 The two are not rival theologies.
 They are complementary disciplines within the same contemplative tradition, and most serious teachers across Christianity, Hinduism and Sufism have cultivated both.
-Excessive negation flattens into dryness; excessive affirmation thickens into idolatry.
-The pairing is the check on either failure mode.
+Too much negation flattens into dryness; too much affirmation thickens into idolatry.
+The pairing is the check on either failure.

 In the Christian tradition

-Eastern Orthodox theology has been the most explicit about the pairing — Gregory Palamas's essence-energies distinction is precisely a way of holding apophatic rigour about the divine essence together with kataphatic affirmation of the divine energies the believer actually meets.
-The icon tradition is the kataphatic practice par excellence: the painted board is not God, but it participates in what it represents, and the worshipper's contact with the image is treated as a genuine contact with the saint or with Christ.
+Eastern Orthodox theology has been the most explicit about the pairing.
+Gregory Palamas's essence-energies distinction is precisely a way of holding apophatic rigour about the divine essence together with kataphatic affirmation of the divine energies the believer actually meets.
+The icon tradition is the kataphatic practice par excellence: the painted board is not God, but it participates in what it represents, and the worshipper's contact with the image is treated as genuine contact with the saint or with Christ.
 Jonathan Pageau, the Orthodox icon-carver who has become the index's clearest English-language voice on the symbolic tradition, treats every layer of liturgy, vestment, icon and architectural form as kataphatic exposition of the same reality the apophatic theologians point at by unsaying.
-The Catholic devotional traditions — the rosary, the Marian apparitions, the cult of the saints, the practice of the eucharist as real presence — are kataphatic in the same structural sense.
+The Catholic devotional traditions, the rosary, the Marian apparitions, the cult of the saints, and the eucharist as real presence, are kataphatic in the same structural sense.

 Bhakti as the kataphatic Hindu register

 The bhakti yoga current of Hinduism is the largest kataphatic stream in any contemplative literature.
-Darśana — the seeing-and-being-seen of the worshipper and the chosen form — assumes the form is a real meeting point with the absolute, not a placeholder for it.
-The Ram Dass lineage carried this register into a Western voice most fully: his teacher Neem Karoli Baba operated almost entirely in kataphatic vocabulary — love everyone, tell the truth, the relationship with the guru as the relationship with God — and the Maharaji story is a single kataphatic moment compressed into one exchange.
-The non-dual reading of the same encounter is available, but the encounter as it occurred is kataphatic through and through.
-The same applies to Sufi devotional poetry: Rumi addressing the Beloved is not making a metaphysical claim about the inadequacy of personhood; he is exercising the affirmative path.
+Darśana, the seeing-and-being-seen of the worshipper and the chosen form, assumes the form is a real meeting point with the absolute, not a placeholder for it.
+The Ram Dass lineage carried this register into a Western voice most fully.
+His teacher Neem Karoli Baba operated almost entirely in kataphatic vocabulary, love everyone, tell the truth, the relationship with the guru as the relationship with God, and the Maharaji story is a single kataphatic moment compressed into one exchange.
+A non-dual reading of the same encounter is available, but the encounter as it occurred is kataphatic through and through.
+The same holds for Sufi devotional poetry: Rumi addressing the Beloved is not making a metaphysical claim about the inadequacy of personhood; he is exercising the affirmative path.

 Where art meets the practice